coleifer/peewee/docs/peewee/models.rst

 In the above example, because none of the fields are initialized with ``primary_key=True``, an auto-incrementing primary key will automatically be created and named ``id``.
-Peewee uses :py:class:`AutoField` to signify an auto-incrementing integer primary key, which implies ``primary_key=True``.
+Peewee uses :class:`AutoField` to signify an auto-incrementing integer primary key, which implies ``primary_key=True``.

-There is one special type of field, :py:class:`ForeignKeyField`, which allows you to represent foreign-key relationships between models in an intuitive way:
+There is one special type of field, :class:`ForeignKeyField`, which allows you to represent foreign-key relationships between models in an intuitive way:

 .. code-block:: python